Ask Slashdot: Is Beaming Down In Star Trek a Death Sentence? - Slashdot

 No, it's not.
 (Score:2)

-Worst possible message on the transporter (Score:2)
+Worst possible message on the transporter (Score:3)

 Buffering